ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Welcome to wRAStling: our Sumo Wrestling themed competition!
 Build your robot from the ground up and compete against other wrastlers in the ring!

 ## Rounds
-Each team will play in 5 minute long rounds with 2 minute setup times in between.
+Each team will play in 8 minute long rounds with 2 minute setup times in between.
 Number of rounds is subject to change as competition day rolls closer.
-Every round will pit two teams against each other to see who can score the most points through various challenges detailed below.
+Every round will pit four teams against each other to see who can score the most points by navigating challenges and pushing opponents out of the ring!

 The competition will be double-elimination style which means if your team is beat once, you still have a chance to win Robotathon!
-However if your team is defeated two times, you will be eliminated
+However if your team is defeated two times, you will be eliminated.

-Your team will receive one ping pong ball at the beginning of every round as ammo to destroy the Aggienator

 <!-- TODO include image of map and have it in its own subcategory -->

 ## Challenges

-The premise of this year's game requires each team to break into Dr. Jeffrey Doofenshmirtz’s evil lab, navigate the dangerous traps and obstacles, and finally help Perry destroy the Aggienator!
+The premise of this year's game requires each team to navigate obstacles and a steep ramp to reach the challenger ring and face off in a wRAStling match!

-You will build a robot around the color, line, wall, and mechanical peripherals to achieve this.
+You will build a robot around the color, line, and mechanical peripherals to achieve this.

-Every challenge your team completes autonomously will earn your team an additional ping pong ball, and challenges can be repeated until the round is over.
+Every sensor challenge your team completes autonomously will earn your team points and challenges can be repeated until the round is over.

+Within the ring is the driver challenge.
+Operators must use their controllers to manually face off.
+Time spent in the ring and opponents knocked out is rewarded with points.

-Challenges can be completed in either of the routes below:
+Challenges will be completed in the order below:
-* Color challenge -> Wall challenge -> Mechanical challenge -> Line challenge
-* Color challenge -> Line challenge -> Mechanical challenge -> Wall challenge
+* Color challenge -> Line challenge -> Mechanical and Driver challenge

-After one of these routes is completed, teams will manually drive back to the start location to repeat the challenges
+After one of these routes is completed, teams will manually drive back to the start location to repeat the challenges.

-Ping pong balls can only be loaded into your robot at the start location
+No flashing code during the round!
+You may do so during setup or between rounds.

 ## Remote Controller
 Each team will be provided a Bluetooth controller.
-You will need to use this controller to manually drive your robot between each challenge and trigger autonomous modes tailored for each sensor.
+You will need to use this controller to manually operate your robot within challenger ring (MANUAL CHALLENGE).
-* You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS
+* Note that the line and color challenges are AUTONOMOUS challenges.
+You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS.
 * You are encouraged to use your remote controller in the event that your robot gets stranded in the middle of the field.

 ## Field
-The field is split into two symmetrical loops to accommodate two teams for each round.
+The field is split into four symmetrical courses to accommodate four teams for each round.

 <!-- Teams will start on opposing corners of the field as shown below: -->